 My choice of wealth machine is mainly through individual stock prospecting.

-I don’t call it value investing, growth investing.
-I am a pugilist learning the art of what generates sustainable positive expected return.
+I don’t call it to value investing, growth investing.
+I am a pugilist learning the art of what generates a sustainable positive expected return.

-What I learn that works is proper portfolio management, risk assessment, business prospecting, valuation, momentum investing.
+What I learned that works are proper portfolio management, risk assessment, business prospecting, valuation, momentum investing.

 My style is somewhat like this, and it is hard for me to impart to others.
 I am also one person, so I have limited bandwidth to come up with materials to teach.

 I am also shy and don’t think I am very adequate to be considered a teacher.